Johnny Morris (television presenter)

-Ernest John Morris OBE (20 June 1916 – 6 May 1999) was a Welsh television presenter.
+Ernest John Morris OBE (20 June 1916 – 6 May 1999) was a Welsh television presenter and actor.
 He was known for his children's programmes for the BBC on the topic of zoology, most notably Animal Magic, and for narrating the Tales of the Riverbank series of stories.

 Early life

 Morris was born on 20 June 1916 in Newport, Monmouthshire, Wales, the son of a postmaster.
 He learned to play the violin as a child and toured the valleys of South Wales, performing with his cello-playing father.
 Morris attended Eveswell Junior School and then Hatherleigh School, Newport, and worked as a solicitor's clerk, a timekeeper on a building site, and a salesman before managing a 2000 acre farm in Aldbourne, Wiltshire for 13 years.

 Radio and television career

 Morris was discovered telling stories in a pub by the then BBC Home Service West Regional producer Desmond Hawkins.
 Morris made his radio début in 1946, and featured in a number of regional series throughout the 1950s.
 He was often employed on light entertainment programmes as a storyteller, such as in Pass the Salt, or as a commentator on local events.

 A natural mimic and impersonator, Morris first appeared on television as The Hot Chestnut Man (1953–1961), a short slot in which he was shown sitting roasting chestnuts.
 He would tell a humorous yarn in a West Country accent, often ending with a moral.

-In 1960 he narrated the imported, Canadian-produced Tales of the Riverbank series of stories about Hammy the Hamster, Roderick the Rat, GP the Guinea Pig, and their assorted animal friends along a riverbank.
+In 1960, he narrated the imported, Canadian-produced Tales of the Riverbank series of stories about Hammy the Hamster, Roderick the Rat, GP the Guinea Pig, and their assorted animal friends along a riverbank.
 The show used slowed-down footage of real animals filmed doing humanised things such as driving a car or boat, and living in houses.
 In the 1960s Morris also narrated books 1–11 of The Railway Stories, recordings of the Railway Series books by the Rev. W. Awdry.
 The recordings of the first eight books were re-released in LP format in the 1970s but the other three sets of recordings were never reissued and in the end were rerecorded by Willie Rushton.

+In 1965, he narrated ' The Customer ', a short film for the Ford Motor Corporation.

 During the 1980s he also recorded a few audiobooks for Sylvanian Families.

 Morris's ability to create a world which children could relate to through his mimicry led to his best-known television role, that of the presenter, narrator and 'zoo keeper' for Animal Magic.
 For more than 400 editions, from 1962 until 1983, and with inserts shot at Bristol Zoo Gardens, Morris would create comic dialogues with the animals, whom he also voiced.
 His regular companion on the show was Dotty the ring-tailed lemur.
 When the idea of imposing human qualities and voices upon animals fell out of favour the series was discontinued.
 Morris very rarely worked with spiders, having a phobia that he wished to keep from the public.